spacebetween/spacebetween.github.io/_posts/2015-11-13-hello-from-thnkr.md

 ---
 layout: 		post
-title:  		"Hello From Thnkr!"
+title:  		"Hello From Space Between!"
 date:   		2015-11-23
 author: 		"Luke Frake"
 authorPhoto:	"57a043075d8faed58073da501b422798"
-categories: 	thnkr
+categories: 	space between
 banner:			"http://www.gratisography.com/pictures/213_1.jpg"
 ---

 We're a group of web enthusiasts based in Ashford, Kent, England.
 We are happiest when we are helping people interact better with websites, and pushing the web to its extreme.

 We decided we wanted to use our passions to help as many as possible.
-With that in mind, we started Thnkr.
+With that in mind, we started Space Between.

 Our mission, a simple one, is to put people first!
 We define people as our clients, their users and our team.